Breaking News

 • Missouri School District Adopts Transgender Compromise Policy

-Source: News Tribune - Posted: about 9 years ago
+Source: News Tribune - Posted: 9 years ago

 A southwest Missouri school district has a new policy governing bathroom usage for transgender students that some anti-gender activists are calling discriminatory.
 The Marionville School District recently adopted a policy allowing students to either use a gender-neutral bathroom or a bathroom designated for their biological sex.
 However; name-changing, incorrect pronoun usage, and cross-dressing will be allowed under the policy.